Energinet-DataHub/opengeh-wholesale/source/databricks/calculation_engine/tests/features/energy_calculation/given_period_is_two_days_with_es_and_res_change/readme.md

-# When period is two days with ES and RES change
+# Given period is two days with ES and RES change

 The purpose is to test every resolution (from 1H to 15M), es and brp change for metering point types relevant for energy results.